statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "ErrorCodes" needs to be exported by the entry point index.d.ts
+// Warning: (ae-incompatible-release-tags) The symbol "ChannelClosed" is marked as @public, but its signature references "JsonRpcError" which is marked as @beta
 //
 // @public (undocumented)
 export type ChannelClosed = JsonRpcError<ErrorCodes_3['ChannelClosed'], 'Channel closed'>;

+// Warning: (ae-incompatible-release-tags) The symbol "ChannelClosingNotification" is marked as @public, but its signature references "JsonRpcNotification" which is marked as @beta
+//
 // @public (undocumented)
 export type ChannelClosingNotification = JsonRpcNotification<'ChannelClosed', ChannelResult>;

 // @public
 export type ChannelId = string;

+// Warning: (ae-incompatible-release-tags) The symbol "ChannelNotFound" is marked as @public, but its signature references "JsonRpcError" which is marked as @beta
+//
 // @public (undocumented)
 export type ChannelNotFound = JsonRpcError<ErrorCodes_3['ChannelNotFound'], 'Channel not found'>;

+// Warning: (ae-incompatible-release-tags) The symbol "ChannelProposedNotification" is marked as @public, but its signature references "JsonRpcNotification" which is marked as @beta
+//
 // @public (undocumented)
 export type ChannelProposedNotification = JsonRpcNotification<'ChannelProposed', ChannelResult>;